-Data you collect can also tell you which of your products’ features are delivering the most value to your customers, whether you are using resources efficiently, and whether your development and marketing processes align with your customers’ requirements.
+Data you collect can also tell you which of your products’ features are delivering the most value to your customers, whether you are using resources efficiently, and whether your development and marketing processes align with your customer’s requirements.

 All this data—and more importantly, turning the data into information via analysis—means little without strategy and tactics in place.
 You have to be prepared to make adjustments in product pricing, features, or marketing to align with the findings.
-Constant data analysis allows you to make these adjustments regularly so that you’re always moving towards price optimization.
+Constant data analysis allows you to make these adjustments regularly so that you’re always moving toward price optimization.

 Optimization software tools are designed to make the entire process as easy as possible.
 The tools aggregate and analyze cost and pricing data, both from your internal sources and from your competitors, bringing the price optimization process into focus and keeping your goals in sight.
-As previously stated, ecommerce tools that include a robust analytics module can provide a bevy of data to perform various price optimization functions.
-Employing such a tool is often a good first step to define strategies before committing/investing in specific price optimization tools.
+As previously stated, eCommerce tools that include a robust analytics module can provide a bevy of data to perform various price optimization functions.
+Employing such a tool is often a good first step to defining strategies before committing/investing in specific price optimization tools.

 No matter what market you do business in, that market is always in flux.
-Customers’ needs change, and the value they derive from your products change along with their needs.
+Customers’ needs change, and the value they derive from your products changes along with their needs.
 Your internal conditions change, and your competitors evolve.
 Price optimization is not something you do once.
-It’s a continuous process, and to do it effectively, you need to leverage all the tools at your disposal in an on-going, organization-wide process.
+It’s a continuous process, and to do it effectively, you need to leverage all the tools at your disposal in an ongoing, organization-wide process.

-Bob Zastrow is the vice president of software solutions at GenAlpha Technologies, a provider of ecommerce, e-catalog and customer portal solutions for manufacturers.
+Bob Zastrow is the vice president of software solutions at GenAlpha Technologies, a provider of eCommerce, e-catalog, and customer portal solutions for manufacturers.
 He can be reached at email@example.com or contacted via LinkedIn.